tromp/cuckoo/README.md

 ASIC-resistant
 --------------
-Cuckoo Cycle strongly resists single-chip ASICs due to the sheer memory requirements.
+Cuckoo Cycle strongly resists single-chip ASICs due to its large memory requirements.
-Such ASICs are indesirable both because they raise the barrier to entry, and because single purpose hardware is rendered useless once surpassed in efficiency.
+Such ASICs are undesirable, both because they raise the barrier to entry, and because single purpose hardware is rendered useless once surpassed in efficiency.

 ASIC-friendly